FAQs

 What Do I Win?

 If you're chosen as a Featured Artist, you'll get to work with an audio engineer from MPR to produce a professional recording of your performance.
-Your piece may also be played on the air and the MPR Classical website.
+Your piece may also be played on the air and the Classical MPR website.

 Each of the five Showcase Artists and the two Showcase Composers will receive the following: